CHOOSING YOUR KENTWOOD FLOOR

 All hardwood species used in Kentwood flooring are suitable for the purpose, so it’s better to choose a species and color that suits your individual lifestyle and tastes.
 For example, generally speaking lighter colored floors and heavier grained woods like oak will be more forgiving of daily wear (dust, footprints, etc) and will require less maintenance than darker floors and clear grained woods like maple.
 Exotic woods tend to be less tolerant of changes in climate than domestic woods.

 Most styles of Kentwood engineered floors are approved for use over radiant heat.
-(Solid wood floors, and certain wood species such as acacia, are not suitable for use with radiant heat systems.)
+(Solid wood floors, and certain wood species such as hickory and acacia, are not suitable for use with radiant heat systems.)
 There are some special considerations when installing over radiant heat and the temperature of the floor must be kept within recommended levels to avoid damaging the floor.
 For more information, consult the installation instructions.

 Hardwood has been a popular flooring material for centuries and continues to be the flooring material of choice for many good reasons.